InsightRX/PKPDsim/cran-comments.md

   All declared Imports should be used.

 Maintainer response: The BH package provides Boost C++ library headers.
 The BH library is not used in any of the code in /R or /src, but only in the C++ templates that comes with the package (in /inst/cpp).
 The C++ templates are used when creating a model using the new_ode_model() function, which is then compiled on-the-fly.
 If the BH package is removed from the Depends field, it won't be installed and hence models cannot be compiled and run.
 BH cannot be moved to the LinkingTo field.

+* CRAN repository db overrides:
+  X-CRAN-Comment: Archived on 2022-01-19 for policy violation.

+  On not remving debugging information.

+Maintainer response: to reduce file size, we were stripping logging information from the compiled code, to greatly reduce the compiled file size in /libs.
+We did not realize this is against CRAN policy.
+The installed package size is now larger.

+* checking installed package size ...
+NOTE installed size is 10.4Mb sub-directories of 1Mb or more: libs   9.8Mb

+Maintainer response: see comment above.
+We attempted to reduce the file size of the compiled files, but this lead to a CRAN check failure.

 ## Test environments